flipnoteman/NfinaMlCommonsTraining/README.md

   stable_diffusion:dataset
 ```

-This will likely take around 4 hours on gigabit.
+This docker container will be around 30 gb in size.
+Once run, it will likely take around 4 hours on gigabit.
 The final download size will be around 380 gbs.

 #### Run benchmarks
 ```bash